w3c/webidl2.js/README.md

 * `concrete`: Boolean indicating whether the result should include [EOF](#end-of-file) node or not.
+* `productions`: An array with custom production functions.
+See [Custom productions](docs/custom-productions.md) for more information.
 * `sourceName`: The source name, typically a filename.
 [Errors](#errors) and validation objects can indicate their origin if you pass a value.